 This week’s featured artist on LAHL is Hannah Hoch.
 I must admit, at first blush, I was not interested in doing anything with this as I wasn’t really feeling the work.
-Respect to her and the premise of her work, but it just didn’t 5cb08ccd5c017447a211d7f293378071inspire me.
+Respect to her and the premise of her work, but it just didn’t inspire me.

 Hoch History